-In health these are invisible to the microscope, but as soon as disease-producing poison is absorbed, that family health, some for a change of diet.
-One or tribe of microzoa that have an affin- class of them also cast their eggs; they commence to absorb the poison themselves, and they grow fat on it, and then become objective to the micro-Each particular poison has its scope. particular tribe of poison-eaters, and as they each take a different form as they become objective, the educated observer can designate the disease, and from always seeing the same forms in the same disease, concludes that they are the cause of it; but in nearly all cases they are merely the result.
+microscope, but as soon as disease-pro- ganism like tourists, some for their ducing poison is absorbed, that family health, some for a change of diet.
+One or tribe of microzoa that have an affin- class of them also cast their eggs; they commence to absorb the poison themselves, and they grow fat on it, and then become objective to the microscope.
+Each particular poison has its particular tribe of poison-eaters, and as they each take a different form as they become objective, the educated observer can designate the disease, and from always seeing the same forms in the same disease, concludes that they are the cause of it; but in nearly all cases they are merely the result.

 Those which are disease-producers remain in the rooms in which the patient died, and the walls and cealings should be washed thoroughly with one of the numerous disinfectants, except carbolic acid.
-What the Infinitessimals do with the poison they have eaten, except to hold and change its character by some chemical process we have no knowledge ; they may retain it for some time, as is proved by Pasteur's method of cultivation (a crude way of homeopathic potentizing), but showing the necessity of removing it, at least in some degree, from the crude morbific product; it might be considered a germ that would grow into high potencies after a while.
+What the Infinitessimals do with the poison they have eaten, except to hold and change its character by some chemical process we have no knowledge; they may retain it for some time, as is proved by Pasteur's method of cultivation (a crude way of homeopathic potentizing), but showing the necessity of removing it, at least in some degree, from the crude morbific product ; it might be considered a germ that would grow into high potencies after a while.

 As the Infinitessimals are myriads they can make way with a great quantity of peccant matter.
-All morbific matter contains the poison that caused the disease, which produced it, the corollary of which is the axiom,- 'Morbific products will cure the disease which produced it, if given in the highest [homeopathic] potencies or attenuations."
+All morbific matter contains the poison that caused the disease, which produced it, the corollary of which is the axiom,- 'Morbific products will cure the disease which produced it, if given in the highest [homœopathic] potencies or attenuations.'

-With regard to microbes, I have recently received a communication from one who evidently knows more of the subject than usual.
-I am not at liberty to give his name or address as he will not he interviewed.
+With regard to microbes, I have rea kindred doctrine, and which, because cently received a communication from it is big with meaning to the thinker, one who evidently knows more of the subject than usual.
+I am not at liberty to give his name or address as he "When a poison has come into the will not be interviewed.
 He says :